actions/toolkit/packages/artifact/README.md

 ### Improvements

-1. All upload and download operations are exponentially faster, up to 80% faster download times and 96% faster upload times in worst case scenarios.
+1. All upload and download operations are much quicker, up to 80% faster download times and 96% faster upload times in worst case scenarios.
-2. Once uploaded, Artifacts becoming immediately available in the UI and [REST API](https://docs.github.com/en/rest/actions/artifacts?apiVersion=2022-11-28).
+2. Once uploaded, Artifacts becoming immediately available in the UI and [REST API](https://docs.github.com/en/rest/actions/artifacts).
 Previously, you would have to wait for the run to be completed.
 3. Artifacts are _immutable_ once they are uploaded.
 They cannot be altered by subsequent jobs.
 (Digest/integrity hash coming soon in API!)
 4. This library (and `actions/download-artifact`) now support downloading Artifacts from _other_ repositories and runs if a `GITHUB_TOKEN` with sufficient `actions:read` permissions are provided.